Axion Mixing in the String Axiverse: Introduction

-The type IIB string axiverse features two regimes based on the vacuum expectation value (VEV) of the tree-level superpotential $W_0$.
-When $W_0\ll 1$, a single non-perturbative effect creates a minimum for all Kähler moduli, lifting one axion while leaving other axions massless \cite{Acharya:2010zx}.
-However, the challenges faced include identifying a rigid ample divisor and avoiding chiral intersections.
-When $W_0$ is of order one, the LVS moduli stabilization mechanism results in one heavy axion from a del Pezzo divisor fixed by non-perturbative effects and multiple light axions stabilized through perturbative effects, acquiring a potential from higher-order instanton effects \cite{Balasubramanian:2005zx, Blumenhagen:2009gk, Cicoli:2008va}.
-Furthermore, some light axions could be eaten up by massive $\rm U(1)$ gauge bosons via the Stückelberg mechanism.
 The LVS axiverse requires at least two axions to guarantee the presence of both a QCD axion candidate and at least one additional ALP.
-Specifically, ref.~\cite{Cicoli:2012sz} outlines models featuring one QCD axion plus one ALP, one QCD axion plus two ALPs, and one QCD axion plus multiple ALPs.
-In general, the QCD axion requires an intermediate-scale decay constant and an anomaly coefficient of order unity.
+Specifically, ref.~\cite{Cicoli:2012sz} outlines models featuring one QCD axion plus one ALP, two ALPs, and multiple ALPs.
+In general, realizing the QCD axion requires an intermediate-scale decay constant and an anomaly coefficient of order unity.
 In the LVS axiverse, the QCD axion with a higher-scale decay constant can be diluted by the late out-of-equilibrium decay of some heavy moduli \cite{Acharya:2010zx}.
 On the other hand, within this framework, we will see that both the overproduction and underproduction of dark matter abundance of the QCD axion (or ALPs) can be naturally accounted for through their mass mixing.